 The Littles' signature rosé style is made from Sangiovese grapes producing a unique, silky yet savoury wine.
 Made in the drier, European style, this is the perfect lunchtime wine.

-Hints of rose petal and Turkish delight.
-A dry style Rosé with a refreshing and zesty finish.
+A gorgeous pale pink zippy number with hints of rose petal and Turkish delight.
+This is a dry style Rosé with a refreshing and zesty finish.

 This blend was pioneered in the Hunter Valley in the early part of last century and is currently enjoying a welcome renaissance.
 Elegantly structured, the blend provides a wonderful complexity with the rich earthy tones of Hunter Valley Shiraz with the vibrancy of Pinot Noir.

 We love our Pinot but we know we have to travel further afield for our hit and this little beauty comes from Tumbarumba.
 Made by Liz Silkman, this is so varietal with aromas of dark glazed cherries and hints of strawberries, the oak plays a supporting role allowing the fruit to speak for itself.

 Originating from France, Petit Verdot is a late ripening variety that suits Australia’s dry, sunny climate perfectly.
 Although it has long been used as a blending component, it is increasingly being given the chance show its true colours as a varietal wine.